 The fact that this bottle doesn’t taste or feel exactly like the other bottle from the same producer doesn’t mean it’s spoiled.
 Kefir is an alive and active product, and every bottle or carton is somewhat unique.

 How Long Does Kefir Last?

-You should keep kefir in the fridge, plain and simple.
-Refrigeration keeps it safe for consumption, but also prevents the fermentation from accelerating.
-And that quite a long shelf life I talked about in the previous section is due to the fermentation going slowly and steadily.
+Refrigeration keeps kefir safe for consumption and prevents the fermentation process from accelerating.
+And the long shelf life I discussed above is caused by the fermentation going slowly and steadily.

 Can You Freeze Kefir?

-Freezing kefir, same as freezing yogurt, is somewhat tricky.
-If you were to freeze the whole container, the solids would separate from the liquid after thawing, and stirring and running it through a blender wouldn’t fully reconstitute it.
-To reduce this effect, try freezing it using an ice cube tray ([LW]).
 Pour the liquid into the tray, freeze the cubes, and transfer them to a freezer bag once rock solid.
-You will probably need to blend it after thawing either way, but the effects should be better.
+You will probably still need to blend it after thawing, but the effects should be better.

-- Kefir is a living product and varies in taste, consistency, and the amount of fizz in every bottle.
-Slightly different flavor or mouthfeel doesn’t mean it’s spoiled.
+- If your kefir is moldy, heavily separated, or smells or tastes super sour, it’s no good.
+That said, kefir is a living product that varies in taste, consistency, and amount of fizz in every bottle.
+A slightly different flavor or mouthfeel from what you’re used to doesn’t mean it’s spoiled.

 - Frozen and thawed kefir works well in smoothies and cooked dishes but not doesn’t taste that well on its own.
 Freeze in an ice cube tray and stir or blend after thawing.